top of page

 Optional:

-Participate in a mead tasting.
+• Participate in mead making and/or tasting.

-2024 marks the beginning of our 12th beekeeping apprenticeship Program!
+2025 marks the beginning of our 13th beekeeping apprenticeship Program!
 Read what some of our past and current participants are saying about their experiences.

 Kevin L, Berkeley